CoatiSoftware/vim-coati/README.md

 # vim-sourcetrail

-Vim plugin for communication with [Sourcetrail](https://www.sourcetrail.com/)
+Vim plugin to synchronize the cursor position with [Sourcetrail](https://www.sourcetrail.com/).

 ## Installation